zinzy/zinzy.website-v3/content/page/Colophon.md

 - After almost a decade with Jekyll, I recently migrated this website to the static site generator [Hugo](https://gohugo.io/).
 I like [HTML energy](https://html.energy/), but I also like conserving my writing across many different technologies, apps, and frameworks.
 Static site generators let me write in [Markdown](https://www.markdownguide.org/), and keep all of it in a single folder.
 - It lives in a private repo on [Github](https://github.com/zinzy), and is deployed via [Netlify](https://www.netlify.com/)
 - It makes use of [Tailwind](https://tailwindcss.com/), browser-native typography, and little else
-- I write my private and public notes in a single folder on my computer, and collect publicly available notes in a Github repo
-- Currently, the software I use for writing is Obsidian, and I update the notes repo using [Obsidian Github Publisher](https://github.com/ObsidianPublisher/obsidian-github-publisher)
 - It uses [h-card and h-entry IndieWeb standards](https://spec.indieweb.org/)

 ### Copyright